heiskd14/cbt-exam/replit.md

 # JAMB CBT Examination System

 ## Overview
-This is a Computer-Based Test (CBT) examination system built with Python and Tkinter.
+This is a Computer-Based Test (CBT) examination system built with Python and Flask.
 It simulates the JAMB (Joint Admissions and Matriculation Board) examination interface, allowing students to take practice tests in English, Mathematics, and General Paper.

 ## Project Type
-Desktop GUI application using Python Tkinter
+Web application using Python Flask

 ## Key Features
 - Student registration with name and registration number